 We connected the Breville to work with Google Assistant and simple commands like “switch on the Breville AirRounder” or “switch off the AirRounder Plus Connect” worked without a hitch.
 Unfortunately, the voice assistant couldn’t quite understand commands for going from heater mode to fan or switch on a specific mode.
 This machine can also be set up to work with Amazon’s Alexa, but there’s no Siri support here.

 The one issue we did struggle with when the AirRounder Plus Connect was running was the noise level.
 At full bore – whether heater or fan mode – noise levels can hit about 50-55dB.
 That’s about as loud as a modern-day kitchen range hood and just a little quieter than a vacuum cleaner on its lowest setting.
-While that constant hum could become white noise for some users, this reviewer found it hard to fall asleep easily (but that’s the way of light sleepers anyway).
+While that constant hum could become white noise for some users, this reviewer found it hard to fall asleep easily (but that’s the way of light sleepers anyway) initially but has since gotten used to it.
 The noise issue, however, is not unique to Breville – even the Dyson Pure Hot+Cool range emits the same level of noise.